Matthew Dresden, Attorney

-Matthew advises a wide range of entities on corporate and transactional matters, with an emphasis on media and entertainment, international intellectual property, and cross-border work.
-Matthew is widely recognized as an expert in Chinese intellectual property law, and is regularly quoted in publications from the New York Times to Bloomberg to Variety.
-He represents a wide range of companies, from start-ups to NYSE-traded companies, often acting as outside general counsel.
-He provides finance, development, production, and distribution legal services for filmmakers and other creative artists, and has worked on behalf of film studios, cable channels, production companies, video game developers, magazines, restaurants, wineries, international design firms, product manufacturers, outsourcing companies, and computer hardware and software companies.
+Matthew advises a wide range of businesses on their corporate and transactional matters, with an emphasis on media and entertainment, international intellectual property, and cross-border work.
+Matthew provides finance, development, production, and distribution legal services for filmmakers and other creative artists, and has worked on behalf of film studios, cable channels, production companies, video game developers, magazines, restaurants, wineries, international design firms, product manufacturers, outsourcing companies, and computer hardware and software companies.
 Matthew is widely viewed as an expert in Chinese intellectual property law, and is regularly quoted in publications from the New York Times to The Economist to Variety.

 Matthew was born and raised in the San Francisco Bay Area.
 He spends his free time watching movies, hiking, cooking spicy food, and relaxing with his wife and daughter.